 If you would like the extension to work in private browsing, click on the box next to Allow this extension to run in Private Windows to add a check mark and then click on thebutton.

 If you do not want the extension to have access to your data in private browsing windows, leave the box unchecked.

 - Click the menu button , click and select .

 - Click on the extension that you would like to manage.

 - This will open a panel where you can manage extension settings.

-Underneath the description of the extension, you will see extension settings.
 Next to Run in Private Windows, selectto enable the extension to work in private browsing or select to disable it in private browsing.
 Once you have made your selection, you can exit the Add-ons Manager.